logaretm/vee-validate/docs/src/templates/markdown/examples/flags.md

 vee-validate includes few flags that could help you improve your user experience, each field under validation has its own set of flags which are:

-- tocuhed: indicates that the field has been touched or focused.
+- `tocuhed`: indicates that the field has been touched or focused.
-- untouched: indicates that the field has not been touched nor focused.
+- `untouched`: indicates that the field has not been touched nor focused.
-- dirty: indicates that the field has been manipluated.
+- `dirty`: indicates that the field has been manipluated.
-- pristene: indicates that the field has not been manipluated.
+- `pristine`: indicates that the field has not been manipluated.
-- valid: indicates that the field has been validated at least once and that it passed the validation.
+- `valid`: indicates that the field has been validated at least once and that it passed the validation.
-- invalid: indicates that the field has been validated at least once and that it failed the validation.
+- `invalid`: indicates that the field has been validated at least once and that it failed the validation.

 The flags are reactive objects, so you can build computed properties based on them.
 For example here is how you can tell if a form has been manipulated, say maybe to disable/enable a button.